ougarcia/ZephyrNote/README.md

 [Details][phase-one]

 ### Phase 2: Creating, Viewing, Editing, and Destroying Notes (~1.5 days)
-I will add API routes jbuilder views to serve note data as JSON, then add a backbone collection for notes, as well as backbone views for note new, edit, and show.
+and show.
 The notebook show will also be the notes index.
 Users will be able to sort notes in the notes index.